PC Plus HelpDesk - issue 242

 Test Your Own Broadband Connection Speed

-server just by pinging it.
+You can test the responsiveness of your ISP's web server just by pinging it.
 However, if you are paying for a particular bandwidth, how do you know if you are getting it?

 - use a server with a fast connection to your machine so that the only bottle neck is the one that your ISP puts in your broadband modem;

 - be online all of the day;

 - run a monitoring program that collects your data all of the time; and,